SeoulNelio/FirstClass_Interior_Agile/README.md

-The purpose of this project is to make changes to our Interior website as a group according to the client's requirements.
+The purpose of this project is to execute sprints on our Interior website as a group.

-Our team consists of five members; Safira (Lead), James (N/A), Seoul (Web Developer/Tester), Jingyu (Designer), and Brian (Web Developer/Tester).
+Our team consists of four members; Safira (Lead), Seoul (Web Developer/Tester), Jingyu (Designer), and Brian (Web Developer/Tester).